black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Basic-JavaScript-by-Building-a-Role-Playing-Game/README.md

 In order for the &#x2620; emoticon text to properly display on the page, you will need to use the innerHTML property.

 The innerHTML property allows you to access or modify the content inside an HTML element using JavaScript.

+# Step 142
+After the lose function, create a function called winGame.
+Inside the winGame function, call the update function and pass in locations[6].